solid/authorization-panel/proposals/evaluation/uc-0-effective-acr.md

 In ACP, access control statements can be spread over several resources; that is, an access control resource can reference other resources.

-In ACP, the access control system in place (that is, ACP, as opposed to WAC, for example) is indicated via a Link header of `rel="type"` `<http://www.w3.org/ns/solid/acp#AccessControlResource>` in HTTP response to a request for an ACR.
+In ACP, the access control system in place (that is, ACP, as opposed to WAC, for example) is indicated via a `Link` header of `rel="type"` `<http://www.w3.org/ns/solid/acp#AccessControlResource>` in HTTP response to a request for an ACR.

+On receiving the `404` with the `Link` header given in our example, the client can make a request on `/foo/bar/baz/x.acr` if it wants to look at the Access Control Rules.
+As in ACP all resources have an associated ACR, the resource <`/foo/bar/baz/x.acr>` should return a description of the sets of agents that can have access to the resource.
+This may include links to rules published elsewhere.

 ### WAC